Sources of income – 2018/19

-Tuition fees make up the largest proportion of income accounting for 48% of total income.
-We currently charge tuition fees of £9,000 per annum to home and EU undergraduates.
-We are also able to offer bursaries to students totalling around £2.0m.
+Tuition fees make up the largest proportion of income accounting for 57% of total income.
+We charge tuition fees of £9,250 per annum to UK/Republic of Ireland undergraduates.
+We are also able to offer bursaries to students totaling around £2.4m.

-Grants from funding bodies have reduced in recent years and now account for just under 10% of our income.
+Grants from funding bodies have reduced in recent years and now account for just 9% of our income.

-The University derives income from a number of other sources including catering outlets, conferences, executive education, the SportsPark and income derived from property holdings.
+The University derives income from a number of other sources including catering outlets, conferences, executive education, the SportsPark and from property holdings.

 We make strenuous efforts to keep costs under control, particularly the amount we spend on administration and central services.
 A significant part of our expenditure goes towards maintaining the buildings on our campuses.

 Around 56% of the University's costs are staff and pension related.